NicolasZucchet/Road-Segmentation/README.md

 ### `supervised.py`

 Script that trains the network in the classical supervised fashion.
-It can be used on CIL and GoogleMaps datasets.
+It can be used on CIL and DiverCity datasets.
 Note that it should be used through command line.

 ### `meta.py`

 Script that trains the network in a meta learning fashion.
-It uses the REPTILE algorithm and can only deal with GoogleMaps data set.
+It uses the REPTILE algorithm and can only deal with DiverCity data set.
 It should also be used through command line.

 ### `config.py`